RM4 1BF View on Google Maps

 Priory Hospital Suttons Manor is a specialist, low secure service that supports higher acuity, older aged male patients (aged 50 years+), who require short to medium-term care, and help adjusting to independent living.
 The service provides a suitable setting for individuals who come from high or medium secure services, as well as those transferring from prisons whose risks have lessened with age.
 We focus on using meaningful activity to support all our patients in progressing with their personal goals, step-down needs, and to move into the community or less restrictive environments where possible.

-Care is provided over two 13-bedded wards and we offer an age-appropriate environment for those who also have a mental health/personality disorder and/or mild to moderate dementia and are in need of physical health care needs.
+Care is provided over two 13-bedded wards and we offer an age-appropriate environment for those with a primary diagnosis of a mental health disorder and those presenting with behaviours that challenge.
+All patients are detained under the Mental Health Act.